LeanKit-Labs/riaktive/README.md

 ## Rationale
 I like the riakpbc Node library is but using it requires detailed knowledge of Riak's sophisticated API.
 Our intention with riaktive is to provide a simple set of abstractions for the most common use cases.

-Hopefully this library will encourage folks to give Riak a try.
+Hopefully this library will ease Riak adoption.

 ## Features